Poly Styrene: Solo career

 In March 2009, Styrene joined other members of PRS for Music in criticising Google for allegedly not paying a fair share of royalties to musicians.
 This followed Google's removal of millions of videos from YouTube because of a royalties dispute with the organisation.

-NME.com announced on 29 October 2010 that Poly Styrene was to release a solo album titled Generation Indigo, produced by Martin Glover (aka Youth from Killing Joke), in March 2011.
 She released a free download of "Black Christmas" in November 2010.
 Inspired by a Los Angeles killing spree by a man dressed as Santa Claus, "Black Christmas" was written in collaboration with her daughter, Celeste.

-Styrene announced "Virtual Boyfriend" as the first single from the new album Generation Indigo via Spinner Music, as well as the launch of her new website.
-"Virtual Boyfriend" was released on 21 March 2011, and featured an animated promotional video directed by Ben Wheele.
-Generation Indigo was released on 28 March 2011, via Future Noise Music.
-The album received critical acclaim, including a perfect 10 out of 10 score in Artrocker magazine, and 8 out of 10 in The Daily Telegraph newspaper.
-Generation Indigo was also chosen as Album of the Day on UK radio station BBC 6 Music.
+Poly Styrene released a solo album titled Generation Indigo, produced by Martin Glover, in March 2011 via Future Noise Music.
+"Virtual Boyfriend" was the first single from Generation Indigo released on 21 March 2011 via Spinner Music alongside the launch of her new website, and featured an animated promotional video directed by Ben Wheele.
+The album received critical acclaim, including a perfect score in Artrocker magazine and an 8/10 in The Daily Telegraph.
 It was released in the US on 24 April 2011, the day before her death.

-"Ghoulish" was the first posthumous single to be released from Generation Indigo, and was backed by a remix from Hercules and Love Affair.
+"Ghoulish" was the first posthumous single to be released from Generation Indigo, and was accompanied by a remix from Hercules and Love Affair.